scott-griffiths/bitstring/doc/reference.rst

  >>> s.pos
  0

-.. function:: peekbyte
+.. method:: peekbyte

 ``s.peekbyte()``

 Returns the next byte of the current bitstring as a new bitstring but does not advance the position.

-.. function:: peekbytes
+.. method:: peekbytes

 ``s.peekbytes(*bytes)``